DLBPointon/nocover/README.md

 - [ ] Search for book to add to `want-to-read`, `read` or a local private list.
 - [ ] General Improvements to displaying data
+- [ ] Consolidate Series/Prompt/List brl reading
+    - Might be a pain considering that each have different named values.
 - [ ] Tick toggle to add books to `want-to-read`
 - [ ] Fully offline use
     - required downloading and storing of data in format that is easy to access.